polkadot-fellows/manifesto/.github/ISSUE_TEMPLATE/member-request.md

 Please replace the "___" with your information:
 - I expect my rank is at least ___ and at most ___.
 - I have been substantially involved with the Polkadot core technology set for ___ years.
-- My biggest PR to a Polkadot core repository is: ___
+- My most substantial PR to a Polkadot core repository is: ___
 - My earliest non-trivial PR to a Polkadot core repository is: ___